moogacs/docs.buf.build/docs/configuration/v1beta1/lint-rules.md

 Protobuf development.
 It includes the following rules:

 - `ENUM_NO_ALLOW_ALIAS` checks that enums do not have the allow_alias option set.
-- `FIELD_NO_DESCRIPTOR` checks that field names are are not name capitalization of "descriptor" with any number of prefix or suffix underscores.
+- `FIELD_NO_DESCRIPTOR` checks that field names are not name capitalization of "descriptor" with any number of prefix or suffix underscores.
 - `IMPORT_NO_PUBLIC` checks that imports are not public.
 - `IMPORT_NO_WEAK` checks that imports are not weak.
 - `PACKAGE_DEFINED` checks that all files with have a package defined.